Illustration of hands holding a phone watching a video podcast

 When you’re editing an audio file it’s easy to make it sound like it was recorded perfectly in one go.

-But when you add video into the mix, the visuals give you away because if you take something out the vision will jump cut from one moment to another.
+But when you add video into the mix, the visuals give you away because if you take something out the vision cuts from one moment to another.

-If you’ve got multiple cameras set up you can cover this up by using cutaways but again this adds another layer of time and complexity to your show.
+If you’ve got multiple cameras you can cover this up by using cutaways but again this adds another layer of time and complexity to your show that most people can’t justify.

-If you’re just starting out and building up your skills from scratch this will be way too much to put on your plate at the beginning (and might not ever be worth adding to your workflow).
+If you’re starting out this might be way too much to put on your plate and that’s ok.

 Audio is easier to consume than video